Ben Coleman (basketball)

 Benjamin Coleman (November 14, 1961 – January 6, 2019) was an American professional basketball player.
-In college, he played for the University of Minnesota and the University of Maryland.
+He played college basketball for the Minnesota Golden Gophrs and the Maryland Terrapins.
 Professionally, he played five seasons in the National Basketball Association (NBA) as well as in Italy and Spain.

 Early life

 Coleman was born on November 14, 1961, in Minneapolis.
 He played basketball at North Community High School.
 After graduation, he received a scholarship to play at the University of Minnesota.
 In 1979, he became the first player from Minneapolis North to receive a scholarship from a Division I college.
 He was also the first African-American player from a Minneapolis City Conference school to play for Minnesota.

 He spent much of his time at Minnesota coming off the bench.
 In his redshirt freshman year of 1980–1981, he averaged 8.4 points and 5.1 rebounds per game.
 After that season, he decided to transfer to the University of Maryland.
 Coleman commented that he was able to make a statement for his community by playing for his hometown Gophers, but also faced a lot of pressure playing there.
 Under transfer rules, he sat out the 1981–1982 season.

 At Maryland, Coleman teamed up with Len Bias, who went on to be the second overall pick in the 1986 NBA draft.
 He won two All-ACC honors and helped the team to the 1984 Atlantic Coast Conference championship and to a Sweet Sixteen appearance in the 1984 NCAA tournament.